When insight isn't enough, it's time to understand what's underneath.

 How I can help

 Many of my clients come to therapy feeling frustrated that they already understand their patterns intellectually, yet still feel stuck repeating them.
-They’ve often spent years trying to “fix” themselves with insight, coping skills, perfectionism, productivity systems, or self-monitoring, only to end up more exhausted, disconnected, and overwhelmed.
+They've read the books, learned the coping skills, and gained insight into their struggles, but still find themselves caught in the same cycles of anxiety, burnout, perfectionism, people-pleasing, or emotional overwhelm.

-As a late-diagnosed AuDHD provider myself, I’m especially passionate about helping insightful, high-functioning clients understand the intersection of masking, relational wounds, perfectionism, burnout, chronic illness, trauma, and the pressure to keep appearing capable while quietly struggling underneath.
+As a late-diagnosed neurodivergent provider myself, I'm especially passionate about helping high-functioning women understand the intersection of masking, perfectionism, burnout, relational wounds, and the pressure to always appear capable.

 How We’ll Approach the Work